MXHJohn314/AWS-EKS/activity_31_kubernetes_alb/README.md

+## Activity 31

-# AWS EKS - Decentralized load-balancing with Kubernetes
+## AWS EKS - Decentralized load-balancing with Kubernetes

 ### In this activity, we will use Amazon's Elastic Kubernetes Service to load-balance an application with on-premise nodes (on your computer) and AWS nodes.